ADHD and Risk of Substance Use Disorders: Current Evidence and Prevention

 Key Takeaways

-• ADHD is a neurodevelopmental disorder characterised by of inattention, hyperactivity, and impulsivity that can persist into adulthood.
+• ADHD is a neurodevelopmental disorder characterised by symptoms of inattention, hyperactivity, and impulsivity that can persist into adulthood.

-• Impulsivity and risk-taking are major risk factors for substance use disorders (SUDs), especially in individuals with ADHD.
+• Impulsivity and risk-taking behaviour are major risk factors for substance use disorders (SUDs), especially in individuals with ADHD.

 • Individuals with ADHD have an elevated risk of developing SUDs due to impaired cognitive functioning, pre-existing issues, and more severe symptoms when co-occurring.